 "<b>Rating: </b>",yelp_df$rating)

-you need to register with google maps and obtain an api key, details on how to do this are provided here
+We then plot this data with googleway.
+However, before using googleway you need to register with google maps and obtain an api key, details on how to do this are provided here

-In this example we refer to the google map api as key
+In this example we refer to the google map api as key.

 library(googleway)